TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 ]

 == A Short Note on Type Inference
 Haskell is a statically typed language.
-What that means is that it requires the types for the data that is being processed by the program, and it needs to for an analysis that happens before running the program, this is called *type checking*.
+What that means is that it requires the types for the data that is being processed by the program, and it needs to do so for an analysis that happens before running called *type checking*.

 It is not however required to give types to all functions (we do strongly recommend it though!), in fact one can simply not give any types at all.
 This is possible because the haskell compiler is smart enough to figure all of it out on its own!
 It's so good that when you do write type annotations for functions, haskell ignores it, figures the types out on its own and can then check if you have given the types correctly.
 This is called *type inference*.